Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

 ###### Lines
   "Aye, Dain wants the elevator done in two days?
 Let him get his hands dirty, then.
 This takes time, not shortcuts."
   "If it's broken, it'll get fixed.
 I don't care what anyone says, but it's gonna get fixed right."
   *grumbling* "No, I'm not rushing.
-If it's not done proper, you’ll have a heap of trouble on your hands."
+If it's not done proper, you'll have a heap of trouble on your hands."
   "Don't rush me, lad.
 A fine piece of work can't be built with a hammer and haste."
   "Tools are a dwarf's best friend.
 You can have all the magic in the world, but a proper wrench?
 That's worth its weight in gold."
 ###### Quest
-  “I’ve spent years teaching these young engineers the importance of craft and duty, but recently, I’ve noticed a few straying from the path.
+  “I've spent years teaching these young engineers the importance of craft and duty, but recently, I've noticed a few straying from the path.
    I suspect some of them are dabbling in.. unsavory work.
 The underworld has a way of finding cracks in The Academy, and I fear my students are caught in those cracks.
-But I can’t afford to stir up trouble myself and The Guard does nothing.
+But I can't afford to stir up trouble myself and The Guard does nothing.
    You, however, might be in a position to look into this.
-If you find anything, I’ll be grateful, but tread carefully.
+If you find anything, I'll be grateful, but tread carefully.
 Not all business is as it seems.”
    [[tsb_overview]]

 ### Maris Tindle